Professor, Middle Eastern Languages and Cultures

 Persian literature and literary history, esp. literature of the 16th and 17th centuries in Iran, India, and Central Asia; literature, architecture, and topography; Sufism and literature; comparative studies in the Baroque; translation and translation studies.

-Associate Professor, Central Eurasian Studies; Director, Sinor Research Institute for Inner Asian Studies
+Associate Professor, Central Eurasian Studies; Director, Islamic Studies Program; Director, Sinor Research Institute for Inner Asian Studies

 History and historiography of Islamic Central Asia in the 16th-20th centuries; political and cultural self-representation in Central Asian sources; Central Asia’s role in the history of the Islamic world.